Simpleyyt/jekyll-theme-next/_posts/2020-06-21-Quantum circuits simplification and ZX-calculus.md

     adjlist::Dict{T, Vector{T}}
 end
 ```
 Because we need to rewrite multigraphs with ZX-calculus rules, it will be more convenient to fix vertices ids.
 So we use `Dict` instead of `Array`.
 There are phases for Z-spiders and X-spiders.
 We need another Dict for storing these phases.
-The data struct of ZX-diagram is similar as follow:
+The data struct of ZX-diagram is similar to follow:
 ```julia
 struct ZXDiagram{T<:Integer, P} <: AbstractZXDiagram{T, P}
     mg::Multigraph{T}